 Keizer Fire District is also a partner with other neighboring fire departments, which enables the Keizer community to access an advanced life support ambulance 24 hours a day.
 Keizer Fire District is joined by Marion County Fire District #1 and Salem Fire Department and together serve this area.

 The Fire District has become well known for two very successful open houses organized by the Volunteer and Career members.
-Each Fall during Fire Prevention Week, the Department has an Open House and then again in the Spring during EMS Week.
-Fire and medical equipment are displayed and there are always demonstrations for the public to enjoy.
+Each fall during Fire Prevention Week, the Fire District has a Public Safety Open House.
+Our vehicles, fire and medical equipment and other public safety agencies show their services.
+There are multiple displays and demonstrations for the public to enjoy.

 Every Christmas season since 1963, the Fire District personnel take Santa Claus throughout the Keizer community to distribute candy canes to all the children.

 The mission of the Keizer Fire District is to protect lives, property and the environment through quality emergency response and community involvement.
 This mission will be achieved by career and volunteer Professionals committed to excellence and dedicated to service in Fire Prevention, Emergency Medical Services, Fire Suppression, Hazardous Materials, and Natural Disaster response.